UniconLabs/shibboleth-hazelcast-storage-service/README.md

 ## Licensing

-Licenced under the terms of the Apache License, v2.
+Licensed under the terms of the Apache License, v2.
 Please see [LICENSE](LICENSE) or [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0) for more information.

 ## Acknowledgements